arnaudporet/kali/case_study/readme.md

 This file contains the equations of the three output phenotypes.

-Use them to evaluate these output phenotypes from the returned attractors once the run terminated.
+Use them to evaluate these output phenotypes from the returned attractors once the run has terminated.

 ## `results/`

-This folder contains the results of this case study obtained by using the file `bladder_tumorigenesis.go`.
+This folder contains the results of this case study obtained by running the file `bladder_tumorigenesis.go`.

 ### `A_physio.txt`